solaranamnesis/ottohahn/full-text-english.md

 The crystallites always grow around one point (concentric).
 The forms in the meteorites are all elliptical and pear-shaped: if the outer form is also spherical, the alleged inclusions are eccentrically arranged and the center lies on the periphery (even beyond it, namely, which it is ground away, which Gümbel overlooked) - a phenomenon that never occurs in the mineral kingdom.
 It is precisely the condition of crystallites, i.e. sphere formation, that the crystals unite with a crystal of equal mass, which then create concentric forms.

-Therefore if the spheres in the meteorites were crystallites, then, at least according to the laws of Earth, concentric formations would show.
+Therefore if the spheres in the meteorites were crystallites, then, at least according to the laws of Earth, radiating formations would show.